Hello Guys,

 More RAM = more room for ARC = more metadata can be loaded and stored in your ARC

 Adding a “metadata drive” (which I think you mean a special vdev?
-L2ARC vdev?) should only be entertained if you can get better performance by upgrading your RAM or adjusting a tunable.
+L2ARC vdev?) should only be entertained if you cannot get better performance by upgrading your RAM or adjusting a tunable.

 Yes, the special vdev.